On this page

 The first step in a foodborne outbreak investigation is outbreak identification.
 A variety of sources may be used to identify outbreaks, including laboratory surveillance networks and public health partners at the local/regional, provincial/territorial, federal, and international levels.

 Effective communication and coordination between investigative partners is fundamental to any outbreak investigation.
 Clear lines of communication and a coordinated approach are needed due to the urgency of outbreaks, the number of investigative partners involved, as well as the volume and variety of information shared.

 At the outset of any outbreak investigation, case definitions must be developed.
 Key criteria should be incorporated into the case definitions, such as laboratory findings, clinical symptoms, and specific information related to person, place and time.
 Case definitions are often revised throughout the investigation as new information becomes available.
 The initial cases that prompt an outbreak investigation often represent a small fraction of the total number of people affected.
 Case finding is used to identify additional cases and capture the population at risk of illness.

 A number of tools can be used to ensure that a coordinated and well organized investigation takes place.
 Questionnaires are a systematic way of gathering information needed in an outbreak investigation, usually through interviewing cases.
-Questionnaires play a key role in hypothesis generation, and they can be used to collect data for both descriptive and analytic studies to more better identify the source of the outbreak.
+Questionnaires play a key role in hypothesis generation, and they can be used to collect data for both descriptive and analytic studies to better identify the source of the outbreak.
 Questionnaires should be designed along with a data management plan.
 Other important tools include line lists and epidemic curves, which can aid in the organization and orientation of outbreak data and are often used to communicate findings to investigative partners, often in the form of an epidemiological summary.

 A key step during outbreak investigations is implementing prevention and control measures to prevent further transmission of illness, additional cases and future outbreaks.
 Prevention and control activities can be directed at either controlling the implicated source (e.g., food) or controlling the transmission of the pathogen (e.g., person-to-person transmission).
 Control measures should be considered throughout an investigation to prevent any further illnesses from occurring.